sindresorhus/type-fest/readme.md

 - `Merge` - Merge two types into a new type.
 Keys of the second type overrides keys of the first type.

+## Declined types

+*If we decline a type addition, we will make sure to document the better solution here.*

 ## Tips

 ### Built-in types